adhith-18/music-player/README.md

 # music-player
-a colaborative music player for events or group of people and play songs in buses and crowded places
+a colaborative music player for events or group of people.